influxdata/docs-v2/content/influxdb/v2.5/query-data/influxql/explore-data/group-by.md

 The query returns two [series](/influxdb/v2.5/reference/glossary/#series) of results: one for each [tag value](/influxdb/v2.5/reference/glossary/#tag-value) of the `location` tag.
-The result for each timestamp represents a single 12 minute interval.
+The result for each timestamp represents a single 12-minute interval.

 The count for the first timestamp covers the raw data between `2019-08-18T00:00:00Z` and up to, but not including, `2019-08-18T00:12:00Z`.
 The count for the second timestamp covers the raw data between `2019-08-18T00:12:00Z`